treeio/treeio/README.markdown

 =======

 Commercial installation and support is available from Tree.io Ltd, London, UK.
-Our community support forum is the first stop for any questions http://www.tree.io/community Please see http://www.tree.io/ or contact info@tree.io for more details.
+Please see http://www.tree.io/ or contact info@tree.io for more details.

 Acknowledgements